JoinColony/colonyNetwork/docs/_Docs_ReputationMining.md

 ### Reputation Root Hashes
 Using a [Patricia Tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree), all updates to the global state of reputation are maintained on-chain with a single "Reputation Root Hash".

 The Reputation Root Hash is effectively a fingerprint for the network state (of reputation).
-It is calculated off-chain, but it represents the collection of all reputation-updating events that have occured on the network, and even a single discrepancy in the complete history of reputational updates will result in a different Root Hash.
+It is calculated off-chain, but it represents the collection of all reputation-updating events that have occurred on the network, and even a single discrepancy in the complete history of reputational updates will result in a different Root Hash.

 ## The Reputation Mining Cycle